 In order to remove some of my burden at home, I decided to scan all my documents.
 Before, I had five huge binders full of documents.
 So, I figured out it would be much better if I could get rid of them as part of my 2018 Goals.

 In the end, I managed to scan them all!
 It was a very long job.
 But I am now paperless.
-I scanned all the documents with my phone.
+I scanned all the documents on my phone.
 I stored all the documents on my Google Drive account.
 This saved me a lot of space at home.
 And now all my documents are available all my devices.
 This is really practical.
 I really liked to have done this year.

 This goal is PASSED as well!